Master's theses

 What happens if I receive a spot?

-If you have received a place for supervision, you will be invited to the master's thesis seminar of the respective professor.
-The exact times and dates of this seminar can be found on u:find.
-After receiving confirmation, you also have the right to reject your seat and reapply in the following semester.
+If you have been assigned a supervisor, you will be invited to the supervisor's master's seminar.
+The exact dates and times of this seminar can be found on u:find.
+Once you have received confirmation, you have the right to decline your place and reapply in the following semester.

 What to do in case of rejection?

-Unfortunately, we have more applications than free places in the master's thesis seminars every semester.
-If you receive a rejection, you can also contact supervisors from other specializations.
-It is important that you always make clear your motivation and your interest in the topic.
-Also, inquire in time in your seminar "Theory and Empirical Research".
-Many master theses build on these seminars.
+Unfortunately, each semester we have more applications than available slots in the master's thesis seminars.
+If you receive a rejection, you can also contact supervisors from other departments.
+It is important that you always make clear your motivation and interest in the topic.
+Also note that the seminar "Theory and Empirical Research" is important.
+Many master's theses are based on this seminar.

 Work and Organisational Psychology